ahmetcanozcan/limqa/README.md

 # Output : Hello World
 ```

-for more help for flag and command use:
+for more help for flags and commands use:

 ```powershell
 limqa -help